 In December 2019, the Chesterfield Historical Society (CHS) received a $95,000 grant award from the NH Land and Community Heritage Investment Program (LCHIP) to support the restoration of the Stone House Tavern Museum (SHTM).
 In March 2020, as bids were being sought, COVID began.
 For the past 16 months the project team has pushed forward to secure the building from the elements and complete the project in the two-year time period designated by LCHIP.
 Chimneys have been replaced with bricks/mortar appropriate for the time period, the slate roof was repaired, the stonework repointed and repaired as needed, the exterior doors/windows have been restored and repainted, new basement stairs were constructed, and this spring the wooden gables and exterior trim were repaired and painted.
 It has been a long journey, but Phase 1 is complete!

-Phase 2 began in June with the submission of a 2021 LCHIP grant application for $147,000 and a supporting grant application to More Than a Thrift Store.
+Phase 2 has begun with grant applications submitted to the Putnam Foundation and the NH Preservation Alliance.
 Phase 1 addressed the structural integrity of the building, safety, and preservation.
 In Phase 2 CHS will continue historic preservation/reconstruction of the interior to bring the building up to code with a goal of opening the SHTM in 2023/24.
 Work will include mandated and modernization work required by the building and fire codes to open the museum to the public and to reconfigure access to the attached rental apartments.
 What was originally described in the historic resource report as a two-phase project is, due to escalating construction costs, now a three-phase project.

 More particularly, Phase 2 work will include the curtain drain, resetting entrance stones after excavation, electrical upgrades, separation of apt.1 (including enlarging the ADA museum entrance doorway and renovation of porch), emergency egress from the second floor, and structural work for ADA and staff bathrooms.
 Professionals needed will include an architect, archaeologist, and possibly an engineer.
 Phase 3 will address needs after opening: finishing bathrooms, ADA compliance for first floor, and painting/cosmetic work as needed.